nayakashish/the-project-jnst/final.md

 * An issue however, was the initial setup for the environment.
 Installing python and getting all the dependencies, and launching the appliation initially was not documented very well.
 But through communication and help sessions between members we encoutered minimal further issues.

 #### If you were to estimate the efforts required for this project again, what would you consider?
 (Really I am asking the team to reflect on the difference between what you thought it would take to complete the project vs what it actually took to deliver it).
-Our team all agrees that if we were to look at the project as we see it now we would realize the changes we would make.
+Our team all agrees that we definitely underestimated the effort the project would take.
 We did not account for the effort and mostly time it would take in testing, developing, reviewing and launching.
-With the time constraint realized now, we would have reduced or removed some of the functional requirements such as dark mode, and put more emphasis on initial communication, planning, and documentation.
+With the time constraint realized now, we would have reduced or removed some of the functional requirements such as dark mode, and put more emphasis on initial communication, planning, and documentation so that we could have had more consistent development right from the start.

 #### What did your team do that you feel is unique or something that the team is especially proud of (was there a big learning moment that the team had in terms of gaining knowledge of a new concept/process that was implemented).
+ * Utilizing the scrum-like proposed process really helped us pick up from the reading break and begin consistently implementing features.
+This change of process allowed members to stay up to date with the project status and what was required by a set date.

-How did AI impact the development of the project?
+#### How did AI impact the development of the project?
+GitHub Copilot and ChatGPT were both utilized through the development of this project.
+ * Both systems helped not only in understanding components or proper syntax, but helped in generating code snippets for use in the application.
+Although the code snippets always required a code inspection by the team member and some refactoring, it greatly helped in generating the basic code structure and syntax.
+ * The systems also greatly aided in debugging errors and providing potential solutions for problems.
+ * Outside of development, these resources also aided in some problems with git and some errors we encountered during the git integration that some of us are new to.